necyberteam/qa-bot/publishing.md

 https://cdn.jsdelivr.net/gh/necyberteam/qa-bot@v0.2.0/build/static/js/main.js
 ```

 The version number in these URLs must match git tags in our repository.
+Never reuse a version number that already has a tag to avoid breaking existing CDN links.

 ### 2. unpkg CDN (npm-based, Secondary)